 2. Crested Geckos

-The second most common gecko kept among reptile enthusiasts is without a doubt the crested gecko, or more affectionally called cresty.
+The second most common gecko kept among reptile enthusiasts is without a doubt the crested gecko, or more affectionately called cresty.
 While crested geckos have that basic gecko look they are very different than the leopard geckos mentioned above.
 They almost look other worldly.

 Like leos, crested geckos are quite docile and tend to get used to handling over time.
 They also stay rather small if you don’t want a large reptile to care after.